rougebros/dorr/README.md

 ## **What is DORR? – A Quick Overview**

-*"Is Dorr just another e-commerce platform?"*
+*"Is DORR just another e-commerce platform?"*
 *"A job marketplace?
 A map?"*
 *"Another rating system?"*
 *"Another task management tool?"*